withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 + 	<Greeting client:load messages={["Hi", "Hello", "Howdy", "Hola"]} />
   </BaseLayout>
 ```
-To see the difference in behaviour, we will need to view your built site, live on the web.
+To see the difference in behaviour, you will need to view your built site, live on the web.

 4. Commit your current progress to GitHub, and wait for Netlify to automatically build and republish your site to the web.